szou011/flask-watchlist/README.md

-# web-py-example
+# flask-watchlist

-## A python web application made by Flask
+## A watchlist app made by Flask